eakoriakin/ionic-selectable-demo/README.md

 #### Parameters
 **event** `{ component: SelectSearchable, value: any }`
-An object containing a reference to the component ana a selected value.
+An object containing a reference to the component and a selected value.

+### onSearch
+Fires when the user is typing in Searchbar.

+#### Parameters
+**event** `{ component: SelectSearchable, text: String }`
+An object containing a reference to the component and typed text.

 ## Development
 1. Install dependencies.